-On an average, companies redesign their websites every three years.
-It costs you money, a lot of time and teamwork, agency involvement (probably) and media outreach to let people know about new website launch.
-Before you move ahead, it is important to know the reasons behind a website redesign.
+On average, companies redesign their websites every three years.
+It costs you money, a lot of time and teamwork, agency involvement (probably), and media outreach to let people know about the new website launch.
+Before you move ahead, it is important to evaluate the need for a website redesign.

 1. Do we really need a new website?

 2. Can I upgrade basic content and design with my existing website?

 3. Even if we launch a new website, will that be future-proof?

 4. What will happen to my SEO and all content marketing efforts?

 5. How much do I need to spend?

 Once you have these answers and your budget, you will have the clarity to go ahead.

 Think User Experience and Wireframe Prototypes